 - University of California, Los Angeles (B.A., Economics, 1981)

-Ashok W. Mukhey is a partner in the Los Angeles office of Irell & Manella LLP, where he is a member of both the corporate and intellectual property transactions practice groups.
+Ashok W. Mukhey is a partner in the Los Angeles office of Irell & Manella LLP, where he is co-chair of the firm’s Transactions Practice.
 His practice focuses on securities regulation, corporate finance, public and private offerings, representation of public companies, mergers and acquisitions of public and private companies, proxy contests, restructurings, venture capital transactions, a wide variety of other corporate transactions, general corporate representation and intellectual property transactions including patent purchase and sales, intellectual property licensing and related intellectual property transactions.
 Mr. Mukhey has also represented issuers, underwriters, placement agents, and purchasers in numerous private and public offerings of debt and equity securities.

 Mr. Mukhey joined Irell & Manella LLP in 1985 after graduation from Harvard Law School in 1984.